 Tortilla Chips - Siete offers a large assortment of products, and their tortilla chips are great.
 Try the lime flavor, or the sea salt dipped into guac.

-Apple Chips - These Bare apple chips are great as a snack on their own or as an excellent addition sprinkled on top of yogurt.
+Apple Chips - These Bare apple chips are great as a snack or an excellent addition sprinkled on top of yogurt.

 Popcorn - Popcorners, a hybrid of a chip and popcorn, are available in various flavors and sizes.
 The snack-size bags available at Costco are convenient for school lunches.